ali-turkoglu/UI_Testing_Practice/README.md

-- *Not Finished Yet*
----

-# Testing Wikipedia Pages
+# Testing Wikipedia
----

-## In this project, I test the search functionality and verify the languages, title, and header features of the page in the "https://www.wikipedia.org" site
+In this project, I create whole steps from scratch to test the search functionality and verify the languages, title, and header features of the page in the "https://www.wikipedia.org" site.
+We can see how to create simple test steps, and how to use some libraries here.
+We can also see the implementation of Singleton and POM(Page Object Model) design patterns.

 ## Using Tools and Libraries
 - IntellJ as a IDE,